 RELATED: PIN BAR REVERSAL

-HOW DO YOU TRADE WITH PIN BARS?
+HOW DO YOU TRADE WITH HAMMERS?

 It is no doubt that pin bars are powerful candlestick patterns, however, they should not be traded in isolation because there are many cases of failed pin bars in the forex market.